Niyko/href-For-EveryThing/README.md

 `href For EveryThing` example is available in `codepen`, Check it out : https://codepen.io/niyko/pen/XWmYvPN

 # License
-href For EveryThing is licensed under the [GNU GENERAL PUBLIC LICENSE](https://github.com/Niyko/AsyncBee/blob/master/LICENSE).
+Href For EveryThing is licensed under the [MIT License](https://github.com/Niyko/href-For-EveryThing/blob/master/LICENSE).